ejvelasco/marsrover/README.md

 ### Backend:

+- Follow standard for Dockerizing a Spring / React webapp
 - Use environment variables for values like the NASA API key
 - Cache eviction policy
 - Cache persistence within container